 - We can examine the law.
 It may be that Fair Trading have incorrectly charged you or that you have a defence under law.
 If there is a loophole then we will find it.

 - We can examine the evidence.
 It may be that the evidence as a whole demonstrates your innocence or reveals a defence.
-It may be that the evidence is insufficient to prove any offence against you.
+It may be that the evidence is insufficient to prove any charges against you.

 - We can negotiate before court.
 It is common in Fair Trading prosecutions for an outcome to be negotiated before court.
 This saves everyone money and with one of our lawyers negotiating for you the fine will be much less than if you did it yourself.